|Voltage||5 V||Voltage on JP1. On the USB connector the max voltage is 5 V. Absolute max voltage is 9 V for shorter periods|

 You can make your own shield from a standard Vero-board.

-If you have a shield mounted on your RFzero and want to access the GPS module you can do this via JP12.
-You may even connect several shields by daisy chaining the RFzero GPS Data Out (GDO) to the next GPS Data In (GDI) and GPS PPS Out (GPO) to the next GPS PPS In (GPI) and GND to GND too.
-This easiest way to do this is to use three-wire jumper cables jumping form board to board.
+If you have a shield mounted on your RFzero and want to access the GPS module you can do this via JP7.
+You may even connect several shields by daisy chaining the GPS Data Out (GDO), GPS PPS Out (GPO) and ground (GND) from the RFzero to the shield.